harshsinghal/fastiq/README.md

 You bring your own API keys from providers like Anyscale, TogetherAI, Groq and OpenAI and just get started.
 I've added a few task templates that help you get started.

-I have a roadmap (see the Wiki) and will build this gradually.
+I have a roadmap https://github.com/harshsinghal/fastiq/wiki/Roadmap and I'm excited to build these features over time.